Every mom deserves to be the heroine in her birth story.

 My second birth opened my eyes to how a less than ideal birth can impact you.

 With my son’s birth, I never expressed how hurt, angry and sad I was about the birth when sharing details with my friends.
-I would positively highlight how I pushed for only 45 minutes vs. 4.5 hours with my first birth and also shared the things that were concerning about my son – cord around neck and blue, but, I never talked about my sense of defeat when my doctor said I should birth on my back instead of on all fours, my desired position.
+I would positively highlight how I pushed for only 45 minutes vs. 4.5 hours with my first birth and also shared the things that were concerning about my son – cord around neck and blue, but, I never talked about my sense of defeat and disappointment when my doctor said I should birth on my back instead of on all fours, my desired position.

 One of the reasons our birth stories leave us with a lump in our throats is when our “birth plan” does not come to fruition.
-Unlike many other situations in our lives, you can’t redo birth, there is no Control+Z functionality.
+Unlike many other situations in our lives, you can’t redo birth, there is no Control+Z option.

 From listening to birth stories, I have found control, or the lack thereof, to be a common theme to a mom’s discontent.
 In our Type A society, we are are taught that everything is within our control and that we should be in control, which, of course, goes completely counter to birth.